 - Sudden loosening of hair.
 A physical or emotional shock can cause hair to loosen.
 Handfuls of hair may come out when combing or washing your hair or even after gentle tugging.
 This type of hair loss usually causes overall hair thinning and not bald patches.

 - Full-body hair loss.
 Some conditions and medical treatments, such as chemotherapy for cancer, can result in the loss of hair all over your body.
-The hair usually grows back after treatment ends.
+The hair usually grows back.

 When to see a doctor